germannp/BIST-Python-Bootcamp/0_Preliminary_Requirements.md

 0.2 Additional Resources
 ------------------------

 + For those new to programming and would like to try out Python before the bootcamp, we can recommend [www.codecademy.com/learn/python](https://www.codecademy.com/learn/python).
-Though we will cover this and more in the bootcamp.
+Though we will cover the relevant content in this online course, and more, in the bootcamp.
 + For those coming from Matlab or R, there is a useful summary of how the commands for each programming language compare at [mathesaurus.sourceforge.net/matlab-python-xref.pdf](http://mathesaurus.sourceforge.net/matlab-python-xref.pdf).
 + Finally, for those already experienced in Python, you will be welcome to hopefully learn some new tricks.
-Also all students are encouraged to work together and help other students.
+Also all students are encouraged to work together and help other students in the bootcamp.

 0.3 Github
 ------------------------

 In setting up this course, we have stored all the course material on [github - github.com/philipp-germann/BIST-Python-Bootcamp](https://github.com/philipp-germann/BIST-Python-Bootcamp).
-In the course we will be using github to help with version control of the code you will produce.
-We will cover it in the bootcamp, if you want to make your own account and experiment.
+In the bootcamp we will be using github to help with version control of the code you will produce, if you want to make your own account and experiment with Guthub before the bootcamp, please do.

-As said above, the main takeway is to install Python3 on your computer.
+As said above, the main takeaway is to install Python3 on your computer, everything else is optional.
 We look forward to seeing you at the bootcamp.